-Date of Adoption: November 18, 2010 Legal Reference: I.C. §33-515A
+Date of Adoption: November 18, 2010 Legal Reference: I.C. §33-515A Ratified by the Board of Directors on September 23, 2015

 Policy No. 402.10.
 Title Definition of Classified Personnel

 The descriptor "classified personnel" includes those persons employed by the school who are not required by law to hold a teaching certificate as qualification for employment.
 This category includes, but is not to be limited to, the following: